stdevPavelmc/FAASGS/README.md

 ## Installation steps

-**Warning:** all the installation steps mentioned here need root privileges, typically just making a `sudo -i` in the console to gain root is enough, or you can type `sudo` before any command.
+<span style="color: red">**Warning:** all the installation steps mentioned here need root privileges, typically just making a `sudo -i` in the console to gain root is enough, or you can type `sudo` before any command.</span>

 ### pre-installation requisites